MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/memcpy-s-wmemcpy-s.md

 ---
 # `memcpy_s`, `wmemcpy_s`

 Copies bytes between buffers.
-These are versions of [`memcpy`, `wmemcpy`](memcpy-wmemcpy.md) with security enhancements as described in [Security Features in the CRT](../../c-runtime-library/security-features-in-the-crt.md).
+These are versions of [`memcpy`, `wmemcpy`](memcpy-wmemcpy.md) with security enhancements as described in [Security features in the CRT](../security-features-in-the-crt.md).

 ## Syntax